ibm-cloud-docs/codeengine/configmap-secret.md

    3. Click **Done** to save the environment variable.
    4. Click **Save** to save the changes to your job.

 5. To run the job with the environment variable that references a secret, click **Submit job**.
-For this example, the logs of the `myjob` job run displays `Hello Sunshine from {{site.data.keyword.codeengineshort}}` and the prints the environment variables, including any values of secrets that are referenced with environment variables.
+For this example, the logs of the `myjob` job run display `Hello Sunshine from {{site.data.keyword.codeengineshort}}` and the prints the environment variables, including any values of secrets that are referenced with environment variables.

 ### Referencing secrets with the CLI
 {: #secret-ref-cli}